On a simple model for describing convection of the rotating fluid: integrability, bifurcations and global dynamics: Introduction

+as a three-mode model to describe the convection of viscous incompressible fluid motion inside the ellipsoid.
+Here

 $\omega_3(t)$ is the projection of the vector of angular velocity on the axis $a_3$, $q_{1}(t)$ and $q_{2}(t)$ are the projections of temperature gradients on the axes $a_1$ and $a_2$.
 The parameters $\sigma$, $T_{\alpha}$ and $R_{a}$ are the Prandtl, Taylor and Rayleigh numbers, respectively.
-Clearly, the parameters $A,C,\sigma$ and $Ra$ of system (\ref{I1}) are positive.
+The parameters $A,C,\sigma$ and $Ra$ of system (\ref{I1}) are positive due to their physical meanings.

+The nonlinear differential system (\ref{I1}) is now called the Glukhovsky-Dolzhansky (GD) model in the references.
+It is significantly different from the classical Lorenz system since the Lorenz system is associated with the flow of the two-dimensional convection but the GD model is associated with the flow of the three-dimensional convection.
+In addition, using the linear transformation \cite{model,gb0}